Training12 min read

 Why Most Dogs Pull on the Leash

-Let's clear something up: your dog isn't pulling because they're dominant, stubborn, or trying to be the "alpha."
-They pull because walking is exciting, the world smells amazing, and — most importantly — pulling works.
-Every time your dog pulls and you follow, they learn that pulling = getting where they want to go faster.
+During my five years as a vet tech at a mixed-practice clinic in Portland, I saw plenty of owners with wrenched shoulders.
+Let's clear something up right away.
+Your dog isn't pulling because they're dominant, stubborn, or trying to be the "alpha."
+They pull because walking is exciting.
+The world smells interesting.
+And, frankly, pulling works.
+Every time they drag you and you follow, they learn that tension equals forward progress.

 What You'll Need

-- A front-clip harness like the PetSafe Easy Walk or Ruffwear Front Range — these redirect your dog's momentum when they pull
+• A front-clip harness like the PetSafe Easy Walk or Ruffwear Front Range — these redirect your dog's momentum when they pull.
+(I use the Ruffwear for Maple's high-energy hikes.
+It holds up beautifully against power chewers and heavy pullers).

-- High-value training treats like Zuke's Mini Naturals — small, smelly, and irresistible
+• High-value training treats like Zuke's Mini Naturals — small, smelly, and easy to chew quickly.
+(Compared to crunchy biscuits, these won't break your dog's walking stride).

 The Foundation: Indoor Leash Training